 (If you’re using Semrush and plan to only use the 7-day free trial you might want to save some relevant backlinks in a document before the trial ends) Here we go on Semrush and check out the backlinks our competitors have.
 We start to go through them to see which ones we can contact to get a high-quality backlink.
 We aim for both do-follows and no-follows in our link building.
 Alternatively, you could contact relevant blogs and websites that you already know about or google some of them.

 Another solution would be to outsource this part too because this can also be very time-consuming.
-Again go on Fiverr or Upwork and try to find someone reliable that can help you get in contact with high authority blogs and websites that are relevant to your industry.
+Again go on Fiverr or Upwork and try to find someone reliable that can help you get in contact with high-authority blogs and websites that are relevant to your industry.
 You should at all costs avoid black hat SEO backlinks as this can harm your rankings.

 Another great way to get backlinks is to do guest posting.
 This can be really beneficial and boost your SEO.
 The way you could approach this is to google the niche you are targeting with something like “write for us”, for example, “SEO write for us”.
 Go through the websites on the first page, maybe also the second page.
 You want to find websites that are authoritative but also ensure their writing requirements meet yours.
 After that, document all this on a spreadsheet.

 It is very important that the backlinks from your guest posting are relevant to your niche.
 So that means if you have a landscaping business you want backlinks from gardening and landscaping blogs and not fashion blogs.
 When it comes to backlinks you should focus on quality over quantity!
+Having that approach will be way more beneficial in the long run.
+Because it is easy to buy a lot of low-quality links but you run the risk of being penalized by Google and in the worst case being completely removed from the organic search results.

 This requires some work but the payoff is well worth it.
 Only one good backlink from an authoritative and relevant blog can make a significant difference in your SEO!